iSynaptic/java-kata/README.md

 - As part of the exercise, "minor" stated technical requirements can be bent to demonstrate ability to consider possible alternatives and communicate potential problems with initial requirements.
 Examples:

-	- Org API was changed in implementation to return a long from `getTotalNumBytes()` because of the increased likelihood of integer overflow given organizations containing users with large number of bytes stored in files.
+	- Org API was changed in implementation to return a `long` from `getTotalNumBytes()` because of the increased likelihood of integer overflow given organizations containing users with large number of bytes stored in files.

 	- OrgCollection API was changed to include a method `getRootOrgs` to return a list of all root organizations for reporting purposes.

 - 3rd-party libraries cannot be used for implementation code.
-However, 3rd-party libraries & tools can be used build, testing, and packaging activities.
+However, 3rd-party libraries & tools can be used build, testing, packaging, and deployment activities.

 - Data file records are newline separated and record fields are comma separated.
 Whitespace before and after field values can be truncated.
-Windows-style line endings should be permitted (carriage return + newline).
+Windows-style line endings should be permitted (carriage return + line feed).

-- All numbers represented in data files are presumed to be positive numbers, both identifiers and number of files/bytes.
+- All numbers represented in data files are presumed to be non-negative numbers, including identifiers and number of files/bytes.
 Identifiers are further assumed to be greater than or equal to one (1).
 Any lines containing numbers breaking this invariant will be ignored and an error will be written to `stderr`.

 - Organizations in input files are not guaranteed to be provided in top-down fashion (ie. parent organizations occur before their children in the file).
 If organization records contain references to parent organizations that do not exist anywhere in the data file, those records will ignored and logged to `stderr`.